metagenome-atlas/atlas/docs/usage/getting_started.rst

 Install metagenome-atlas from GitHub
 ------------------------------------

-Alternatively you can install metagenome Atlas directly form GitHub.
+Alternatively, you can install metagenome Atlas directly from GitHub.
 This allows you to access versions that are not yet in the conda release, e.g. versions that are still in development.

 .. code-block:: bash